mikanmi/runnable-platform/README.md

         infrared_aircon = "aircon_off"
     # ACTIVE
     elif active == "ACTIVE":
-        # AUTO, if INACTIVE or IDLE comes, perhaps HomeBrdige has some bugs.
+        # AUTO, if INACTIVE or IDLE comes, perhaps Homebridge has some bugs.
         if heater_cooler_state == "AUTO" or \
                 heater_cooler_state == "INACTIVE" or \
                 heater_cooler_state == "IDLE":